simonmichael/hledger/SCREENSHOTS.markdown

 # hledger screenshots

-Mouse over for captions, click to enlarge.
+Click to enlarge, or mouse over for captions..

 <style>
 .highslide img {height:90px;}